Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Sociocultural
 	- Exerted by other people and groups that affect customer behaviour
 	- Social class, culture and subculture, family and roles, or peer groups
 	- Socioeconomic influences the type quality, and quantity of products a customer buys.
-People from a high socioeconomic status background, for example, are usually willing to buy products that are perceived
+People from a high socioeconomic status background, for example, are usually willing to buy products that are perceived to be prestigious

 **Consumer laws:**